ArcMark: Distortion-Free Multi-Byte LLM Watermark via Optimal Transport: : Distortion-Free Multi-Byte Watermark

-\textsc{ArcMark} consists of three stages: \begin{enumerate} \item \textbf{Message encoding:} The message to be embedded is mapped to a length-$n$ codeword, with redundancy introduced to enable reliable recovery at the detector. \item \textbf{Message embedding:} At each time step $t$, the watermarker embeds the corresponding codeword symbol by sampling token $X_t$ from a watermarked distribution $Q_{X_t|Z_t}$, where $Z_t$ is derived from both the codeword symbol and the shared secret key $S_t$. \item \textbf{Message decoding:} The detector observes the generated token-key sequence $\{(X_t, S_t)\}_{t=1}^n$ and decodes the message $\hat{M}$. \end{enumerate}
+In this section, we present \arcmark, a distortion-free multi-bit watermark that embeds several bytes of information within a sequence of LLM-generated tokens while ensuring reliable decoding.
+In Section \ref{cap} we derive the capacity of the LLM watermarking channel, and prove that---under certain simplifying assumptions---\arcmark is capacity achieving. \arcmark consists of three stages: \begin{enumerate}[leftmargin=*] \item \textbf{Message encoding:} At each time step $t$, the message to be embedded is mapped to a encoded symbol $z_t$, a point on the unit circle, via a random linear code. \item \textbf{Message embedding:} At each time step $t$, the watermarker embeds the corresponding codeword symbol by sampling token $X_t$ from a watermarked distribution $Q_{X_t|Z_t}$, where $Z_t$ is derived from both the codeword symbol and the shared side information $S_t$. \item \textbf{Message decoding:} The detector observes the generated token-key sequence $\{(X_t, S_t)\}_{t=1}^n$ and decodes the message $\hat{M}$. \end{enumerate}

 We detail each of these stages as follows.
-The method is also illustrated in Fig.~\ref{method}.
+The method is also illustrated in Fig.~\ref{method} (see also the algorithms in Appendix~\ref{app:alg}).